veyeimaging/rk35xx_firefly/How to use MV and RAW series cameras on Firefly's board.md

 ## Overview
 The MV series and RAW series cameras are cameras designed for AI applications in the industrial field.
 They use the MIPI CSI-2 interface and are particularly suitable for use with embedded computing platforms.
 They have rich data formats and triggering features, extremely low latency, high bandwidth, and reliable stability.

-This article takes Firefly's ROC-RK3588S-PC motherboard as an example to introduce how to connect MV and RAW series cameras to the RK3588S/RK3588 system.
+This article takes Firefly's ROC-RK3566-PC and ROC-RK3588S-PC board as an example to introduce how to connect MV and RAW series cameras to the RK3566/3K3568 and RK3588S/RK3588 system.

 We provide drivers for the Linux operating system (using Ubuntu as an example).